rlrightleft/learn-SQL-MySQL/sqlzoo/9_SELF_JOIN.md

 **My Notes:**
 - Use two subqueries for bus routes from Craiglockhart to a transfer stop, and from transfer to Lochend.
-- Join on matching transfer stop IDs.
+- `JOIN` on matching transfer stop IDs.

 ---